mkrupczak3/Linux-Hall-of-Shame/README.md

 # UPDATE 2020-04-20T19:08-05:00
 [Solution](https://askubuntu.com/q/1191638)

-After working on this for over an hour and a half, I was able to fix it NOT by uninstalling and reinstalling the downloaded binary from NVIDIA, but through:
+After working on this for over an hour and a half, I was able to fix it NOT by uninstalling and reinstalling different versions of the driver binary (old, stable, development, etc.) from NVIDIA, but through:

 1. MANUALLY $%$^#%@%'ing BLACKLISTING THE NOUVEAU DRIVER (this may or may not be necessary)